maximbilan/iOS-YouTube-Browser/README.md

 }];
 </pre>

-Here not comfortable for reading the code, see <a href="https://github.com/maximbilan/ios_youtube_browser/blob/master/ios_youtube_browser/MainViewController.m">here</a>.

 And second question.
 For this you can use the <a href="https://github.com/youtube/youtube-ios-player-helper">YouTube Player</a>.
 It’s great control.
 And really simple usage:

 <pre>